About This Site

 Since May 2018, I have been facilitating a non-formal English language study circle for newcomers which provides an alternative to formal instruction for assisting newcomers to practice English in a number of contexts within a supportive group.

 (2019 – Summer) – non-formal learning; using drones for ESL instruction; learning through play

 (2019): enabling self-directed language learning using blogs; transformative learning, non-formal second language learning theories; fostering extensive reading, developing essential skills for new immigrants; methodologies for English for Speakers of Other Languages (ESOL); effective facilitation techniques of conversation circles, and developing English language study group activities.

 (2018): adult basic education; Canadian Adult Reading Assessment (CARA); designing courses with Moodle; Structure of Intellect (SOI); brain gym, and developing foundations adult literacy programs.

-(2017): Quantified Self; facilitator of ESL (English as a Second Language); Curriculum Developer, TOWES Invigilator and Facilitator, Essential Skills Assessment and Training, employment transitions, computer skills development, Literacy advocacy; hiking and personal fitness
+(2017): Quantified Self; facilitator of ESL (English as a Second Language); Curriculum Developer, Essential Skills Assessment and Training, employment transitions, computer skills development, Literacy advocacy; hiking and personal fitness

-I have been applying my experience as a blogger to creating a reflective learning blog, a blog intended to discuss issues and demonstrate the use of blogs for adult educators and adult learners.
-It is also intended for ESL instructors and learners seeking to find out more on how to use blogs.
-More recently, I want to introduce topics and resource links related to settlement for newcomers.
+I have been applying my experience as a blogger to creating a reflective learning blog, a blog intended to discuss issues and demonstrate the use of blogs for adult ESL educators and learners.
+Its focus is on documenting my learning paths as I seek to find out more on how to use blogs for a variety of educational settings.